t04glovern/t04glovern.github.io.raw/_posts/2015-12-11-learning-aspnet-part-1.markdown

 ## Summary

-As someone new to the .NET scene I was astounded by how simple it was to get started with ASP.NET and can't wait to get my fingers into some more difficult challenges.
+As someone new to the .NET scene I was astounded by how simple it was to get started with ASP.NET and I can't wait to get my fingers into some more difficult challenges.
 I would highly recommend checking out the [course](https://app.pluralsight.com/library/courses/aspdotnet-5-ef7-bootstrap-angular-web-app) I wrote this for; and even follow along with me as I make my way through the several hours worth of [FREE](https://myprodscussu1.app.vssubscriptions.visualstudio.com/Dashboard) content.